Chief Physical Sciences Editor: David Gevaux

 Min joined Nature Communications in June 2015 after having been a senior editor at Nature Neuroscience.
 He received his PhD in molecular biology and neuroscience from Princeton University.
 Studying mechanisms of learning and memory, he continued this work at Boston University.
 Prior to doctoral studies, he examined the genetic basis of cardiovascular diseases and lipid disorders at the University of California, San Francisco.
 In addition to overseeing content and editorial process for the team, he handles neurogenetics and neurogenomics submissions.
 Min is based in the New York office.

-Associate Editor: Fiona Carr
+Senior Editor: Fiona Carr

 Fiona joined Nature Communications in March 2016.
 She was a locum Assistant Editor for Nature Medicine in 2014 and a locum Associate Editor for Nature Reviews Neuroscience in 2015.
 She obtained her PhD in neuroscience from University College London to study the role of descending facilitation in rodent models of chronic pain.
 At Mount Sinai School of Medicine, her postdoctoral work investigated molecular mechanisms of chronic pain and addiction.
 Fiona manages submissions on neurodegeneration and neurological diseases, and is based in the London office.